About

 I try to manage the way I like to be managed.
 I try to understand what my team really wants personally, not just the interests of the company, and help them work towards it.
 One of my proudest moments is that one of my protégés retired from this industry at 30 years old, nearly free and clear.

 I’ve tried to become a protégé, but failed at that, so I adopted another one.
-He’s the anti-Millennial.
-I got fired from that job three years ago (the first time I’ve ever been fired), but I still talk to that protégé once a week.
+He’s an anti-Millennial.
+I got fired from that job in 2019 (the first time I’ve ever been fired), but I still talk to that protégé once a week.
 I’m working on a new one who’s a “Zoomer,” but he doesn’t really act like one.
 Turns out I get along better with Zoomers than Millennials.
 Strange.

 Which isn’t a bad thing.
 That pile of cash allowed me the freedom to try things, to have ridiculous hobbies and try to figure out how to come to terms with the rest of my life.
 If I were struggling paycheck to paycheck, I wouldn’t be worrying about these things.
 It wasn’t always this way, though.
 I used to be a technical person.
 I was the guy who made sure the salespeople weren’t lying too much.
 Then I realized how much more money salespeople made and jumped on the team, switched sides, “joined the dark side,” as some like to say.